Vale S.A. research snapshot

 VALE AI Trading Strategy Framework

 The VALE AI trading strategy is a general monitoring framework, not personalized investment advice.
-It combines price structure with iron ore and copper prices, China steel indicators, quarterly production and sales, realized prices, C1 costs, recurring free cash flow, expanded net debt, shareholder returns, safety, remediation, and base-metals milestones.
+It combines price structure with iron ore and copper prices, China steel indicators, quarterly production and sales, realized prices, C1 and all-in costs, free cash flow, expanded net debt, shareholder returns, reparation, and base-metals milestones.

 Trend-following setup

-Use a trend setup only after a refreshed resistance break holds with volume and the iron ore, copper, production, and cost backdrop remains supportive.
+Use a trend setup only after price reclaims the 50-day and 100-day averages near $15.23 to $15.71 on volume and the iron ore, copper, production, and cost backdrop remains supportive.

-A failed breakout or close below a current support zone warrants reassessment, especially if iron ore weakens, production guidance falls, or safety and regulatory risk increases.
+A failed move at overhead resistance or a close below the $14.50 to $14.85 support cluster warrants reassessment, especially if iron ore weakens, production guidance falls, or safety and regulatory risk increases.

 Mean-reversion setup

-If VALE retraces, compare the revised price with normalized cash-generation assumptions, net debt, capital needs, tailings obligations, and commodity inputs rather than buying solely because it is below a prior high.
+If VALE retraces toward the $14.50 to $14.85 support cluster, compare the revised price with normalized cash-generation assumptions, net debt, capital needs, reparation obligations, and commodity inputs rather than buying solely because it is below a prior high.

-Do not assume every decline is value if the metal-price deck, tax and remediation burden, or base-metals economics deteriorates.
+Do not assume every decline is value if the metal-price deck, tax and reparation burden, or base-metals economics deteriorates.

 Fundamental monitor

-Track iron ore output and sales, copper and nickel volumes, realized prices, C1 and all-in costs, recurring free cash flow, expanded net debt, dividends, buybacks, dam decharacterization, and licensing.
+Track iron ore output and sales, copper and nickel volumes, realized prices, C1 and all-in costs, copper all-in costs, recurring free cash flow, expanded net debt, dividends, buybacks, dam de-characterization, Fábrica and Vega restarts, and licensing.

-Use position sizing that acknowledges a Brazilian commodity producer can move sharply with prices and company-specific liability news.
+Use position sizing that acknowledges a Brazilian commodity producer can move sharply with prices, foreign exchange, and company-specific liability news.

 Investment research summary